This site contains no information about the edibility or toxicity of mushrooms.

-Hebeloma mesophaeum, also known as Veiled Poisonpie, is a smallish agaric that has a convex to broadly umbonate grey-brown cap with a pale margin and pale brown stem.
-It grows solitary or in small groups on soil, mostly with conifers in late summer to autumn.
+Hebeloma mesophaeum, commonly referred to as Veiled Poisonpie, is a relatively small agaric mushroom characterized by a convex to broadly umbonate grey-brown cap with a pale margin, accompanied by a pale brown stem.
+It typically grows individually or in small groups on soil, predominantly in the presence of conifers during the late summer to autumn season.

 dry, or slightly greasy, grey-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
-Gills notched, medium spaced and pale brown coloured.
-Spores brownish, firm and stuffed.
+Gills adnexed with a decurrent tooth, medium spaced and pale brown coloured.
+Flesh brownish, firm and stuffed.
 Stem